-A new JNOS (WIN32) installer (now at setupv3.exe).
+New JNOS (WIN32) installer (now at setupv3.exe).
 I also confirm AGW Packet Engine, Multipsk, and WINMOR are all working fine.
 I am able to FBB forward to other systems over ax25, and B2F forward to a RMS system using WINMOR over HF.
-Cleaned up the WIN32 page, much better documentation on how to set stuff up.
-Sorry, the documentation is still minimal, but I'm sure you guys can figure it out ...
+Cleaned up WIN32 page, much better documentation on how to set stuff up.
+Sorry, documentation is still minimal, but I'm sure you can figure it out.

 What's going on with the linux version ?
 I want to release a few more 2.0j 'fixes' in the next month or so, the linux downloads section is way out of date - I really want to revamp it, working on a new online installer concept and such, and I am looking at JNOS 2.0k for down the road; a project to rename structures and functions within JNOS that unfortunately share the same names as their O/S counterparts; a project to try and create a common code base for the windows, linux, maybe mac and dos versions, the one big advantage being - less code to maintain.